milestonesys/mipsdk-samples-component/SurveillanceCloud/README.md

 application that connects to an XProtect VMS and enables anyone, using a coupon code, to:

--   Add a Basic user account and a corresponding role with limited rights
+- Add a Basic user account and a corresponding role with limited rights.
--   Add, delete or replace a limited number of camera devices in their account, and give access to live and recorded video to those cameras through Smart, Mobile, and Web clients
+- Add, delete or replace a limited number of camera devices in their account, and give access to live and recorded video to those cameras through Smart, Mobile, and Web clients.

 ![Adding a camera](SurveillanceCloud_014.png)